 The magic of Japan stretches far beyond Kyoto, and there are dozens of nearby tiny towns waiting to be explored.

-Getting there: It can take anywhere from 12 mins to 40 mins, depending on what train you ride.
+It can take anywhere from 12 mins to 40 mins, depending on which train you ride.

 Takoyaki: minced octopus, coated in wheat flour, and topped with takoyaki sauce and mayo